a11599/pmi/README.md

 Inputs:

-- AL: Number of hardware interrupt (IRQ).
+- `AL`: Number of hardware interrupt (IRQ), 0 - 15.

 Outputs:

-- CF: Set if failed.
+- `CF`: Set if failed.
-- EAX: Error code if CF set.
+- `EAX`: Error code if `CF` set.
-- AL: Number of hardware interrupt (IRQ) where the request is served.
-Same as input AL, except for IRQ 2.
-In that case AL will contain 9, since IRQ 2 is served on IRQ 9 due to chaining of the hardware interrupt controllers.
+- `AL`: Number of hardware interrupt (IRQ) where the request is served.
+Same as input `AL`, except for IRQ 2.
+In that case `AL` will contain 9, since IRQ 2 is served on IRQ 9 due to chaining of the hardware interrupt controllers.
-- CX:EDX: Selector:offset of the current interrupt handler.
+- `CX:EDX`: Selector:offset of the current interrupt handler.
 Jump to this address from your protected mode IRQ handler if you want to reflect the IRQ to real mode.

 See the `set_irq_hndlr` service for example.